1975–76 Baltimore Claws season: Draft picks

+The selections made during this draft were made back when the franchise was still going by the Memphis Sounds name.

 Preseason transactions

 On August 27, 1975, the Memphis Sounds franchise was dismantled and sold to a group of Baltimore businessmen headed by David Cohan.
 The franchise moved to Baltimore.
 It was first called the Baltimore Hustlers but the league objected to the name so the team was quickly rechristened as the Baltimore Claws.

 On September 19, 1975, the Claws obtained star center Dan Issel from the Kentucky Colonels, the team that won the 1975 ABA Championship.

-The Claws also traded guard Rick Mount to the Utah Stars for guards Joe Hamilton and Tim VanBlommesteyn.
+The Claws also traded guard Rick Mount to the Utah Stars for guards Joe Hamilton and Tim van Blommesteyn.

 The Claws signed Skip Wise, the 6'3" star guard from Clemson University who the prior year became the first freshman ever to be named First Team All-ACC while averaging 18.9 points per game.

 Preseason exhibition games

 The Claws played their first game, a preseason exhibition, in Salisbury, Maryland, on October 9, 1975, against the Virginia Squires.
 The Squires won 131–121; attendance was reported at 1,150.

 Two days later the Claws lost to the NBA's Philadelphia 76ers 103–82 in Cherry Hill, New Jersey.